 Businesses get flooded with all sorts of data and figures from various departments, creating data silos that invariably leads to data chaos, making it difficult for managers to make confident business decisions.
 A survey conducted by McKinsey in 2014 revealed that “getting better insight out of the data they already have” is the top technology challenge for most companies.

-Business Intelligence (BI) gives companies the ability to use their own data to predict sales trends, analyze ROI, track profits and make better and informed decisions about their products and services.
+What is business intelligence?
+Business intelligence (BI) gives companies the ability to use their own data to predict sales trends, analyze ROI, track profits and make better and informed decisions about their products and services.
 Here are 5 ways in which BI can make you a data rockstar and help grow your business:

 Employees in different departments have different ways of collecting data by using different technology.
 Some might use spreadsheets while others might prefer to dump all information on a central server.
 Data collected in such a manner is mostly a huge mass of irrelevant, inadequate and inconsistent data.
 As a business owner or a manager, you can’t take the risk of making decisions based on questionable information.